UEFI: Classes

 Starting from the 10th Gen Intel Core, Intel no longer provides Legacy Video BIOS for the iGPU (Intel Graphics Technology).
 Legacy boot with those CPUs requires a Legacy Video BIOS, which can still be provided by a video card.

 Boot stages

 SEC – Security Phase

 This is the first stage of the UEFI boot but may have platform specific binary code that precedes it. (e.g., Intel ME, AMD PSP, CPU microcode).
 It consists of minimal code written in assembly language for the specific architecture.
-It initializes a temporary memory (often CPU cache as RAM) and serves as the system's software root of trust with the option of verifying PEI before hand-off.
+It initializes a temporary memory (often CPU cache-as-RAM (CAR), or SoC on-chip boot processor) and serves as the system's software root of trust with the option of verifying PEI before hand-off.